-As a company, we have a limited operating history and no history of commercializing pharmaceutical products and have incurred significant losses since inception.
+As a company, we have a limited operating history and limited experience commercializing pharmaceutical products and have incurred significant losses since inception.
 We expect to incur losses over the next several years and may not be able to achieve or sustain revenues or profitability in the future.

-We expect to begin the commercial launch of our first product, GvokeTM PFS, in mid-November 2019 and expect to launch Gvoke HypoPenTM in 2020.
-We have no history of commercializing pharmaceutical products and have limited operating history.
+We commercially launched our first product, Gvoke PFS, in November 2019 and expect to launch Gvoke HypoPen in July 2020.
+We are in the early stages of commercializing our first pharmaceutical product and have a limited operating history.
 Pharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-As of September 30, 2019, we have not generated product revenues.
-We have financed our operations primarily through private placements of our preferred stock, borrowings under the Amended and Restated Loan and Security Agreement ("Amended Loan Agreement") that we entered into with Oxford Finance LLC and Silicon Valley Bank, our initial public offering in June 2018, or our IPO, and our public offering in February 2019.
+For the three months ended March 31, 2020, we generated \$1.7 million in revenue from product sales.
+We have financed our operations primarily through private placements of our preferred stock, borrowings under the Amended Loan Agreement that we entered into with Oxford Finance LLC and Silicon Valley Bank, proceeds from the PPP Loan (as defined below), our initial public offering in June 2018, or our IPO, and our public offerings in February 2019 and February 2020.
 We have not yet demonstrated an ability to conduct sales and marketing activities necessary for successful product commercialization.
-We have not yet demonstrated an ability to manufacture Gvoke PFS and Gvoke HypoPen (collectively "Gvoke") on a commercial scale or arrange for a third party to do so on our behalf.
-Accordingly, you should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by companies prior to commercialization of any product candidates, especially pharmaceutical companies such as ours.
+We have not yet demonstrated an ability to manufacture Gvoke HypoPen on a commercial scale or arrange for a third party to do so on our behalf.
+Accordingly, you should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by companies prior to and at the early stages of commercialization of any product candidates, especially pharmaceutical companies such as ours.
 Any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history or a history of successfully commercializing pharmaceutical products.
-We may encounter unforeseen expenses, difficulties, complications, delays and other known or successfully commercial activities.
+We may encounter unforeseen expenses, difficulties, complications, delays and other known or unknown factors in achieving our business objectives.
+We will need to successfully complete the transition from a company with a development focus to a company capable of supporting commercial activities.
 We may not be successful in such a transition.
-We expect our financial condition and operating results to continue to fluctuate significantly from quarter to quarter and year to year due to a variety of factors, many of which are beyond our control.
-Accordingly, you should not rely upon the results of any quarterly or annual periods as indications of future op
+We expect our financial condition and operating results to continue to fluctuate significantly from quarter to quart due to a variety of factors, many of which are beyond our control.
+Accordingly, you should not rely upon the results of any quarterly or annual periods as indications of future operating performance.

 We have incurred significant losses in every fiscal year since inception.
-For the nine months ended September 30, 2019 and 2018, we reported a net loss of \$92.5 million and \$39.7 million, respectively.
-In addition, our accumulated deficit as of September 30, 2019 was \$213.2 million.
-Substantially all our operating losses have resulted from costs incurred in connection with research and development, clinical and regulatory initiatives to obtain approvals for our product candidates and preparation for commercialization of Gvoke.
+For the three months ended March 31, 2020 and 2019, we reported a net loss of \$29.2 million and \$25.3 million, respectively.
+In addition, our accumulated deficit as of March 31, 2020 was \$275.4 million.
+Substantially all of our operating losses have resulted from costs incurred in connection with research and development, clinical and regulatory initiatives to obtain approvals for our product candidates and preparation for commercialization of Gvoke and more recently the commercial launch of Gvoke.

-We expect to continue to incur significant operating expenses as we continue to build our commercial infrastructure, develop, enhance and commercialize new products and incur additional operational and reporting costs associated with being a public company.
+We expect to continue to incur significant operating expenses as we continue the commercialization of Gvoke PFS and launch Gvoke HypoPen, develop, enhance and commercialize new products and incur additional operational and reporting costs associated with being a public company.
 In particular, we anticipate that we will continue to incur significant expenses as we:

-- build commercial infrastructure to support sales and marketing for Gvoke and our other product candidates; - < continue our research and development efforts; - < seek regulatory approval for new product candidates and product enhancements; - < hire and retain additional personnel and add operational, financial and management information systems; and - < continue to operate as a public company.
+- < execute our Gvoke commercial strategy in the U.S.; - < continue our research and development efforts; - < seek regulatory approval for new product candidates and product enhancements; and - < continue to operate as a public company.